quarkusio/quarkusio.github.io/usage.md

 permalink: /usage/
 ---

-Starting from Quarkus 3.2 when you run Quarkus in devmode (`quarkus dev`, `mvn quarkus:dev`, etc.) you get asked if you agree to contribute anonymous build data to the Quarkus community.
+Starting from Quarkus 3.2 when you run Quarkus the first time in dev mode (`quarkus dev`, `mvn quarkus:dev`, etc.) you get asked if you agree to contribute anonymous build data to the Quarkus community.

 ![/assets/images/usage-prompt.png](/assets/images/usage-prompt.png)